univention/ox-connector/README.standalone.md

 ### test_accessprofile ✅

-### test/test_cache ❌
+### test/test_cache ✅
-- tests/test_cache.py::test_add_user FAILED
-- tests/test_cache.py::test_rename_user FAILED
-- tests/test_cache.py::test_change_context FAILED

-> Our cache implementation is different from the one used in the tests.
+Our cache implementation is different from the one used in the tests.
-> While they save the dn as key and the path to a file as value, we store
-> the whole object as value.
+While they save the dn as key and the path to a file as value, we store the whole object as value.
 This is why the tests are failing.

 The tests can be run with `STANDALONE_KUBERNETES_TESTS=1` to use the correct caching but for the `tests/test_cache.py::test_create_group_with_user_not_in_cache` test to succeed